 However, for the high-resolution audio, you will need an eARC connection from your TV.

 There is also support for Dolby Atmos soundtracks with Dolby Digital Plus and Dolby TrueHD audio streams.

 Neither the Sonos Arc or Beam support any DTS audio formats.

 |Sonos Arc||Top panel capacitive touch control for volume up/down, previous/next track, play/pause, microphone mute and status LED|

-Both the Arc and Beam have similar top panel control features.
+The Arc, Beam and Beam (Gen 2) have similar top panel control features.

 They support swipe, touch, and tap for volume up and down, play/pause, and next/previous.

 You can also use Alexa voice control or the Sonos app to perform these functions.